-TransCanada Corp's Keystone XL pipeline is a proposed expansion of the existing Keystone Pipeline System, which is currently used to transport crude oil from Alberta's Athabasca oil sands region to refineries in Illinois and Oklahoma.
+TransCanada Corp.'s Keystone XL pipeline is a proposed expansion of the existing Keystone Pipeline System, which is currently used to transport crude oil from Alberta's Athabasca oil sands region to refineries in Illinois and Oklahoma.
 The project, which would expand capacity by 500,000 barrels a day and extend the line to refineries along the U.S. Gulf Coast, is currently one of the most contentious and controversial topics in Canada-U.S. relations and the North American energy industry.
 On January 19, 2012, the pipeline approval was delayed when President Obama rejected the construction of the project, stating that a congressionally imposed deadline did not provide enough time to review all of the potential environmental impacts.
-President Obama made it clear that he was not denying the pipeline on its merits and encouraged TransCanada to reapply.
+President Obama made it clear that he was not denying the pipeline on its merits and encouraged TransCanada to reapply, knowing that there would not be a decision made until after the U.S. presidential election in November 2012.

 Proponents of the Keystone XL pipeline say it is a win-win for the U.S. and Canada, as Canada will gain a stable market with steady demand and the U.S. will improve its energy supply and economic security.
-Albertabased industry has indicated that the rejection of the Keystone XL pipeline would strengthen the push for export routes to Canada's West Coast to access Asian markets in lieu of American markets.
-Opponents to the expansion cite environmental concerns, such as the potential consequences of a leak or spill along the route, and question the need to expand existing pipeline capacity between Canada and the U.S.

-In May, 2012, TransCanada changed the original proposed route and filed a new application for a Presidential Permit with the U.S. Department of Stat, which is required for building a cross-border pipeline.
-The Governor of Nebraska, Dave Heineman, approved the new route in Nebraska in January, 2013.
-TransCanada has also stated that it will move forward with the southern portion of the pipeline, which runs from Oklahoma to the Gulf of Mexico.
+Alberta-based industry has indicated that the rejection of the Keystone XL pipeline would strengthen the push for export routes to Canada's West Coast to access Asian markets in lieu of American markets.
+Opponents to the expansion cite environmental concerns, such as the potential consequences of a leak or spill along the route, and question the need to expand existing pipeline capacity between Canada and the U.S. While Canadian approvals for the project are already in place, TransCanada plans to refile its application in the summer of 2012, which will address many of the environmental concerns.
+TransCanada has also stated that it will move forward with the southern portion of the pipeline, which runs from Oklahoma to the Gulf of Mexico, as this southern leg does not require U.S. State Department approval.
 Pending approval of the northern leg of the pipeline, the entire project is now expected to be operational by 2015.